Siapas-Laboratory/pyBehavior/README.md

 self.register_state_machine_input(self.reward_modules['module1'].new_lick, 'module1 lick')
 ```

 where the second argument is an identifier for the input to the state machine.
-The effect is that in our `handle_input` method of the protocol class we can identify this input as follows:
+In our `handle_input` method of the protocol class we can then identify this input as follows:

 ```
 def handle_input(self, data):